 “Is Instagram verification really all that great?”

-“Okay, so what do I need to be verified by Instagram?”
+“What do I need to be verified by Instagram?”

 - Authentic.
 Obviously you have to be who you say you are.
 That is, a real person, registered business, or brand.